 Curriculum & Method

-The best Christian homeschool science curricula compared: Apologia, Master Books, Berean Builders, Abeka, BJU, TGATB, and Novare — young-earth vs old-earth, rigor, and Arizona ESA coverage.
+The best Christian homeschool science curricula compared for 2026: Apologia, Master Books, Berean Builders, Abeka, BJU, TGATB, and Novare — young-earth vs old-earth, rigor, and Arizona ESA coverage.

 12 min read · Updated